-Man-made water recycling, also known as water reclamation or water reuse, centers on using treated wastewater.
+All water is naturally recycled and reused as part of the hydrologic cycle.
+Human-made water recycling, also known as water reclamation or water reuse, centers on using wastewater from homes and businesses that is treated enough to be reused safely.

-The state presently recycles about 714,000 acre-feet of water per year and has the potential to reuse an additional two million acre-feet per year.
+According to the Pacific Institute, the state recycles about 728,000 acre-feet of water per year but it has the potential to more than triple the current urban reuse rate to 2.8 million acre-feet annually.
 Water management officials in the state are also shifting away from construction of new dams and reservoirs, making water recycling increasingly important.

 Water Recycling Overview